quinnkeast/product-language-framework/README.md

 You may find this introduces extra complexity in your project: feel free to remove the formatting and use plain markdown instead.

-## So uh can I just copy/paste the whole thing?
+## Can I just copy / paste the whole thing?

 Yes.
 This framework has an MIT license and is intended for you to take it, adapt it, and re-use it however you see fit.
-If you use it to create your own, please share a link with me!
+If you use it to create your own, please [share a link with me](mailto:quinn@hey.com)!
 I’d love to see what others do with it.